readium/awesome-readium/README.md

 Readium is an open-source foundation dedicated to the development of software, standards and best practices for digital publications.

-**Disclaimer:** This list is created for informational purposes only and any links do not constitute an endorsement, recommendation, or favoring by the Readium Foundation.
+**Disclaimer:** This list is created for informational purposes only and the provided links do not constitute an endorsement, recommendation, or favoring by the Readium Foundation.

 ## Contents